SimCopter: Helicopters and upgrades

 The player starts with a small, weak helicopter that comes with just a megaphone and a bambi bucket; it can only hold two passengers.
 As the player accumulates money in the game, they can purchase better helicopters and newer equipment.
 Some jobs require certain equipment in order to complete them, and better helicopters offer greater speed, smoother handling, and greater passenger capacity.
 Helicopters have a limited fuel capacity and must return to the hangar about once every half hour to refuel, which costs money.
-If the helicopter runs out of fuel in mid-air, the player can either attempt to keep the motor spinning and land it, or just let it fall to the ground and suffer heavy damage.
+If the helicopter runs out of fuel in mid-air, the player can either attempt to keep the rotors spinning and land it, or just let it fall to the ground and suffer heavy damage.
 If the helicopter remains intact after falling to the ground, it can be refueled at a highly inflated price.

 Crashing the helicopter into a building or slamming it into the ground will not destroy it instantly, but will damage it.
 The more damage there is to the helicopter, the harder it is to control.
 Money can be spent to repair a helicopter.
 If the helicopter is destroyed, it is lost forever along with all of the equipment on board.
 When a helicopter is destroyed, it may set fire to a nearby building or terrain.
 If the player does not have enough money to buy a new helicopter, the player is grounded, making it impossible to continue on.